chyangsmriti/Cleaning_hogwartsdata/README.md

 This is an assignment that I wanted to do?
 Nah hahahaha ...
-Stupid things aside... it's Hogwart's data cleaning acc. to what we called, might change later.
+Stupid things aside... it's Hogwart's data cleaning acc. to what we called,Nn might change later.